snac-cooperative/technical-docs/Specifications/Schema SQL.md

         );
 ```

-To and from dates are ISO strings. to/from _not_before/_not_after deal with lack of precision.
-Many dates are
+To and from dates are ISO strings. to/from _not_before/_not_after are also ISO date strings and deal with lack
-simply not known exactly.
+of precision.
+Many dates are simply not known exactly.
 Some dates are simply "3rd century" or "1800s".
+These
-These would be:
+would be:

 ```
-date 201, not_before 201, not after 300,
+date 201, not_before 201-01-01T00:00:00Z, not after 300-12-31T24:00:00Z,
-date 1800, not_before 1800, not after 1899
+date 1800, not_before 1800-01-01T00:00:00Z, not after 1899-12-31T24:00:00Z
 ```

 Note the subtle 1 year offset between "1800s" and "19th century".

-Using not_before and not_after also allows us to capture month and day ranges.
+Using not_before and not_after also allows us to capture month and day lack of precision.

 To/From _original is the parsed (or user entered) portion of the date.
 This is important for CPF import, but
 may have limited use for dates entered in the user interface.
 We anticipate enforcing some date data entry